 The policy holds meta information regarding the validity of a key.
 A key without meta information cannot be used, in return, meta information without the key is useless as well.
 Currently the only meta information is the time stamp.
 You can either decide to have no time restriction or to create a string that can only validate the key for a certain time.

 As described later on, it is possible to modify a policy, e.g. if you need to extend the validity.
 That means that the customer keeps the same encrypted media file and the same key, only the policy will be updated.

 In case of a time-based encryption, you can save and transfer the policy as a "digital policy" or as a "dongle policy" meaning that it is written onto a Media Dongle.
-A Media Dongle may be purchased as any other coolux product, please contact your local dealer.
+Until further notice, the Media Dongle is discontinued and cannot be purchased.

 Working with a Media Dongle will give you the safest encryption solution possible.
 The Media Dongle holds the definite time reference itself and does not refer to the system time.
 The Media Dongle is more secure in other terms as well.
 As seen in the image above, you can transfer the strings (key string and policy string) in different ways to the customer, including the possibility to send both via email.
 In that case you have no chance to control whether he sends them to somebody else as well.
 If you choose to export the policy to a Media Dongle and send it via mail, the customer needs to have that special hardware.
 You have created the necessity of a physical key which cannot be copied.